ongr-io/ElasticsearchBundle/Resources/doc/setup.rst

                 mappings:
                     - AcmeStoreBundle

-.. note:: This is the basic example only, for more information about mapping, please take a look at `<mapping>`_ chapter.
+.. note:: This is the basic example only, for more information about mapping, please take a look at `mapping <mapping.html>`_ chapter.

 In this particular example we defined connections and managers.
 As you noticed it could be combined together.